Homemade Apple Pie Filling

 - Pour this mixture into jars with sealed tops and refrigerate for up 1 week.

-- If you are freezing this filling, pour it into freezer bags and seal it properly and freeze up to 3 months.
+- If you are freezing this filling, pour it into freezer bags once it fully cools down.
+Seal it properly and freeze up to 3 months.
+Enjoy!

 Until next time, tata my lovelies!